Wisconsin Supreme Court questions timing of redistricting challenge seeking new maps for 2024

 MADISON, Wis.
-(AP) — Conservative justices on the Wisconsin Supreme Court questioned why it was being asked Tuesday to overturn Republican-drawn legislative maps in a redistricting case that Democrats hope will result in new, more favorable legislative maps for elections in 2024.
+(AP) — Conservative justices on the Wisconsin Supreme Court on Tuesday questioned why it was being asked to overturn Republican-drawn legislative maps in a redistricting case that Democrats hope will result in new, more favorable legislative maps for elections in 2024.

 The lawsuit was brought by Democratic voters the day after the court flipped to majority 4-3 liberal control in August.

+Liberal justices, meanwhile, asked for details about how the court would adopt new maps, as they are being asked to do.

-It is being closely watched in battleground Wisconsin, a state where four of the past six presidential elections have been decided by fewer than 23,000 votes, but where Republicans have built large majorities in the Legislature under maps they drew over a decade ago.
+Four of the six past presidential elections in battleground Wisconsin have been decided by fewer than 23,000 votes, and Republicans have built large majorities in the Legislature under maps they drew over a decade ago.

-Conservative Justice Rebecca Bradley immediately interrupted the first attorney arguing for new maps, questioning why they waited until after August when liberal justices took majority control of the court.
-She noted that the newly elected Justice Janet Protasiewicz said during her campaign that the current maps were “rigged.”
+Conservative Justice Rebecca Bradley immediately interrupted the first attorney arguing for new maps, questioning why they waited until after August, when liberal justices took majority control of the court.
+She noted that the newly elected Justice Janet Protasiewicz said during her campaign that the current maps are “rigged.”

 “I don't see that as a partisan issue,” Gaber said.

-Chief Justice Annette Ziegler, another conservative, expressed concern about the court being asked to overturn its ruling from last year enacting the maps currently in place.
+Chief Justice Annette Ziegler, another conservative, expressed concern about the court being asked to overturn its ruling from last year enacting the maps.

 “Is there any end to this litigation?”
 Ziegler asked.

-Arguments began shortly before 9 a.m. and were slated to run all morning.
-The court was expected to issue its ruling no later than early in 2024.
-The state elections commission has said maps must be in place by March 15 if the new districts are to be in play for the 2024 elections.
+The court was expected to issue its ruling no later than early 2024.
+The state elections commission has said maps must be in place by March 15 if the new districts are to be in play for the November elections.

-Democratic voters who filed the lawsuit heard by the court Tuesday argue that the maps passed in 2022, which vary little from those drawn in 2011, are unconstitutionally "unsalvageable" and must be struck down and redrawn.
-The Legislature counters that Democrats are exercising "raw political power" and trying to take advantage of the new liberal majority on the court to overturn its 2021 ruling that adopted the current maps.

-The Wisconsin Supreme Court has been controlled by liberal justices since Protasiewicz's election victory in April.
+The Wisconsin Supreme Court has been controlled by liberal justices since Protasiewicz took her seat in August after her April election victory.
 She called the GOP-drawn maps "unfair" and "rigged" during her campaign, leading Republicans to threaten to impeach her before she had even heard a case.
-Republican Assembly Speaker Robin Vos backed off, for now, but has kept the threat alive if she votes to strike down the maps.
+Republican Assembly Speaker Robin Vos backed off, but kept the threat alive if she votes to strike down the maps.

 Democrats want the court to strike down the legislative maps, draw new ones, and order elections under those maps for all 132 state lawmakers in 2024.
-If the court were to rule that way, the case would certainly be appealed to the U.S. Supreme Court and it's unclear whether there would be a ruling in time for the 2024 election.
+If the court rules that way, the case would certainly be appealed to the U.S. Supreme Court.
+It's unclear whether there would be a ruling in time for the 2024 election.

 The Legislature argues that if new maps are ordered, nothing should be enacted any sooner than the 2026 election.

-The majority of current legislative districts — 54 out of 99 in the Assembly and 21 out of 33 in the Senate — violate the state constitution’s contiguity requirement, attorneys challenging the maps argued in filings with the court.

-That makes Wisconsin an outlier nationally, with 46 other states having no noncontiguous districts, and Pennsylvania, Massachusetts and Tennessee having a total of nine noncontiguous districts, attorneys argued.
+Though the Wisconsin Constitution requires legislative districts “to consist of contiguous territory,” many contain sections of land that are not actually connected.
+The resulting map looks a bit like Swiss cheese, where some districts are dotted with small neighborhood holes assigned to different representatives.

+“This shocks people across the country who look at this map," Gaber said during oral arguments.
+“Wisconsin is the only state that has anything that looks anything like this.”

-Wisconsin’s redistricting laws, backed up by state and federal court rulings over the past 50 years, have permitted districts under certain circumstances to be noncontiguous, attorneys for the Legislature argued.
-Even if the court decided to address the issue, it could only affect alleged areas where districts aren’t contiguous and not upend existing district lines, Republicans argued.
+Wisconsin’s redistricting laws, backed by state and federal court rulings over the past 50 years, have permitted districts under certain circumstances to be noncontiguous, attorneys for the Legislature argued.
+Even if the court decided to address the issue, it could only affect districts that are considered not contiguous and must not upend existing district lines, Republicans argued.

-Those seeking new maps contend that the Supreme Court violated the separation of powers doctrine when it adopted the Republican-drawn map that Democratic Gov. Tony Evers had previously vetoed, “improperly seizing powers for itself the Constitution assigns to other branches.”
+Those seeking new maps contend that the Supreme Court violated the separation of powers doctrine when it adopted the Republican-drawn map that Evers had previously vetoed, “improperly seizing powers for itself the Constitution assigns to other branches.”

 Associated Press writers David Lieb in Jefferson City, Missouri, and Harm Venhuizen in Madison contributed to this report.